 - If using banana puree, make sure to actually puree it in a food processor or blender.
 See post for more details about the difference between using pumpkin vs banana.

 - This cake is best made in a springform pan as it will be easier to remove.
-I made mine in a 7 inch pan.
-You can make it in a smaller pan, your cake will just be thicker.
+I made mine in this 7 inch pan.* You can make it in a smaller pan, your cake will just be thicker.
 I don't recommend making it in anything bigger than 7 inches because your cake will be quite thin.

 - The estimated nutrition is for the cake only, not including frosting.